ChrstphrHll/npc_gen/students/Saleas Rilitar.md

   int: 16
   str: 9
   wis: 16
-track: Protection
-trait: I like to talk at length about my profession.
-trait1: Self-sufficent
-trait2: Boisterous
 year: 4
+guild: Burk
+partyID: 59
 ---
 # Saleas Rilitar
 ---
 ### Description
 - 4th year Triton Wizard in Burk
-- straight dark red hair that's hanging down to their legs, Aqua eyes, and Aqua skin
+- straight dark red hair that's hanging down to their legs, Yellow eyes, and Aqua skin
 - Is Self-sufficent and Boisterous, and has Righteous as their ideal

 ### Organizations